A Brief Candle in the Dark

 A unique planet orbiting two suns is explored by scientists who are completely clueless.
 The planet creates persons from the scientists’ hidden memories but they fail to communicate and comprehend the planet.

-Another book from my favourite author Hofstadter.
+Another book from my favourite author Hofstadter

 Fry is doing a great job of retelling the ancient well-known stories.
 As good as his previous book.